IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 **Note:** The examples below create the PVC with a storage size 1 Gb.
 This can be changed, per customer needs.

-Use the sections below for creating yaml files for PVCs with file system and raw block volume types.
-After each yaml file creation, use the `kubectl apply` command.
+Use the sections below for creating YAML files for PVCs with file system and raw block volume types.
+After each YAML file creation, use the `kubectl apply` command.

 ```
 kubectl apply -f <filename>.yaml